Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Kanban Vs Agile

-Kanban and Agile are often compared to each other.
-However, Kanban isn’t a separate methodology from Agile, which means it can be used along with it.
+Kanban and Agile are often compared to each other, though Kanban isn’t a separate methodology from Agile, which means it can be used along with it.
 Let’s look at the key differences between these two project management methodologies to better understand how they stack up against each other and how they can be used to your benefit.

 AgileKanban

-Team structureAgile teams are most often made up of cross-functional specialists who have diverse tech skills.This model works for all teams, regardless of their structures, roles, and sizes.
+Team structureAgile teams are most often made up of cross-functional specialists that have different tech skillsThis model works for all teams, regardless of their structures, roles, and sizes

 So, you don’t actually need to make a choice between these two approaches if both seem to be beneficial for you.
 You can use the two together to get the most out of each approach and push the progress of your project forward.